jjangga0214/node-configs/packages/markdownlint-config/README.md

 ## Note

-- There's [`markdownlint-cli`](https://www.npmjs.com/package/markdownlint-cli) and [`markdownlint-cli2`](https://www.npmjs.com/package/markdownlint-cli2).
+- There're [`markdownlint-cli`](https://www.npmjs.com/package/markdownlint-cli) and [`markdownlint-cli2`](https://www.npmjs.com/package/markdownlint-cli2).
 This package works with the former.
 This may or may not work with the latter.
 - There's [`igorshubovych/markdownlint-cli#97`](https://github.com/igorshubovych/markdownlint-cli/issues/97) for extending sharable config, and/or autodiscovery of .js config file.
 Once the discussion is settled, the usage below might ought to be edited.

 ## Usage